Brian Mitchell (running back): On radio

 On radio, Mitchell was the host of The Brian Mitchell Show on WTEM, located in Rockville, Maryland, until the show ended on April 27, 2007 because of program lineup changes.
 He then moved to The John Thompson Show as co-host.
 During the 2008 season on an edition of "The John Thompson Show," Mitchell got into a heated argument with Redskins running back Clinton Portis, who was a guest on the show.
 Mitchell served as a frequent guest and guest host on "The Sports Junkies" and the "Mike Wise Show" on 106.7 The Fan.
 Brian announced on the January 21, 2010 edition of the Mike Wise Show that he would have his own show on Saturdays from 10–3 on 106.7 The Fan.
 He also runs the Brian Mitchell Football Camp throughout Virginia.
 Since March 2012, Mitchell has co-hosted ESPN 980's Inside The Locker Room with former Redskin Rick Walker and local DC area broadcaster Scott Jackson.
 In 2018, The Brian Mitchell Show returned with Mitchell hosting alongside Scott Linn.

-In February 2021, 106.7 the Fan in Washington announced their new radio show, BMitch and Finlay, that is co-hosted by Mitchell and NBC Sports Washington's Washington Football Team beat reporter JP Finlay.
+In February 2021, 106.7 the Fan in Washington announced their new radio show, BMitch and Finlay, that is co-hosted by Mitchell and NBC 4 Washington Commanders beat reporter JP Finlay.
 The show replaced Chad Dukes Vs. the World after the radio station fired the show's host, Chad Dukes.